Bardayal 'Lofty' Nadjamerrek: Later artistic career

 Over his career, Bardayal Nadjamerrek has experimented with iconographic elements for maximum artistic and symbolic effect.
-For instance, one of his best known pieces, Nygalod-The Rainbow Serpent, a large mural, depicts Ngalyod as a combination of animals with the body of a snake, the head of a crocodile, and the tail of a fish, with water lilies on its back.
+For instance, one of his best known pieces, Ngalyod-The Rainbow Serpent, a large mural, depicts Ngalyod as a combination of animals with the body of a snake, the head of a crocodile, and the tail of a fish, with water lilies on its back.
 This combination of animals holds much significance.
 On one hand, it pays reference to Ngalyod's status as the ‘mother of all species’, but in another sense it references balancing the iconic with the transformative.
 In the Dreaming, Ngalyod was said to assume a range of different forms, morphing from one into another.
 Ngalyod is an example of Nadjamerrek's art style, with X-ray and rarrk styles as well as traits unique to his art such as triangle and diamond patterns formed from singular hatching.

 Bardayal Nadjamerrek was awarded the Telstra Work on Paper Award in the 16th National Aboriginal & Torres Strait Islander Art Awards, 1999, for his work Ngalyangdoh.

 In 2005, reproductions of Nadjamerrek's work, Kangaroo began appearing online with a statement claiming that upon successful sales, royalties would be paid to the artist.
 Upon investigation by pro-bono investigators and lawyers, it was discovered that the seller proclaimed to have a copyright license from Nadjamerrek.
 However, when Nadjamerrek and his daughter were spoken to about the license, Nadjamerrek, who does not read or write English, believed it to be a receipt for the sale of the painting and did not have the license adequately explained to him.
 The case was ultimately resolved after Bardayal's passing, but was found in favor of the artist because the seller was taking advantage of his limited English ability.